 Ex Libris Status Page

 The Ex Libris System Status Page displays the latest information on the availability of all multi-tenant Ex Libris instances.
 You can check this page at any time to see current status or subscribe to be notified via email of interruptions to any individual service.
 If you are experiencing a real-time operational issue that is not indicated on this page, please inform Ex Libris by submitting a case via our Support Portal.

 The System Status Page lists all instances for hosted customers on SaaS environments.
-This site displays live data along with historical data for the previous five days.
+This site displays live data along with historical data for the previous seven days.
 Customers with single tenant hosted environments can also receive updates on a product at the data center level.

 The status of every instance is displayed via a Performance Indicator.
 More detailed information and timely updates can be found by hovering over these indicators.

 For more details, see: Ex Libris Status Page.